safespring/web/content/career/team-lead-containerplatform.md

 ---

 {{< ingress >}}
-Join Safespring as our Tech Team Lead for the container platform team, where innovation meets leadership.
+As a Tech Team Lead, with a focus on open-source technology and a passion for continuous improvement, you'll guide the development and operation of our Kubernetes-based container platform.
 {{< /ingress >}}

-In this key role, you'll guide the development and operation of our Kubernetes-based container platform, directly impacting our mission to deliver local and sustainable cloud services.

-With a focus on open-source technology and a passion for continuous improvement, you'll lead a talented team towards creating seamless CI/CD experiences.
-This is an exciting opportunity to contribute to a fast-growing company at the forefront of cloud technology, fostering a culture of transparency, innovation, and collaboration.
-If you're ready to make a significant impact in a dynamic environment, we're looking for you.
+You will directly impact our mission to deliver local and sustainable cloud services.
+This is your chance to contribute to a fast-growing company at the forefront of cloud technology, fostering a culture of transparency, innovation, and collaboration.

-## Leadership Dynamics

-- **Reporting Structure:** The Tech Team Leadreports to the Chief Product Officer during the build-up of the service and the Chief Technical Officer when in production.
-- **Language Requirement:** English is the working language.

-## About the position

-A platform engineer in the Safespring platform team contributes to the building, operation and continuous improvement of the Safespring container platform product.
+### Your future team

+We are a remote-friendly team at Safespring with colleagues scattered around Europe.
+You will lead the newly built Container Platform Team that will consist of 4 engineers including you.

 Currently, the platform is being built with the Community Distribution of Kubernetes that powers Openshift (OKD).
-Other variants of Kubernetes may be introduced later.
-The platform team will build, maintain and operate the container service from scratch on top of Safespring's production IaaS.
+The platform team will build, maintain and operate the container service from scratch on top of Safespring’s production IaaS.

-The product is built and operated by consuming Safespring's IaaS products, OpenStack and CEPH, and the container team has the sole responsibility for upholding the service level objectives set forth by the engineering and product management.
+The product is built and operated by consuming Safespring’s IaaS products, OpenStack and CEPH.

-The work should synchronize well with the product strategy of the container platform.
-The main synchronization point for daily work will be with the tech lead for the container platform; however, we also expect the platform engineers to exhibit a self-driven mindset and actively suggest and contribute to the progress of the platform according to the overall strategy of the product and the company as whole.

-Safespring is a small company, and we operate as a family where we help each other and contribute where needed most at any time.
-It is expected that priorities might change over time.

-### Responsibilities
+### What will you do?

-The platform tech lead is responsible for actively progressing the customer experience of our container platform offering by aligning with the overall product and company strategy and providing mentoring, context and priorities to team members to unblock them and create progress.
+The platform tech lead is responsible for taking the customer experience of our container platform offering to the next level.
+You will provide mentorship, context and priorities to team members to unblock them and create progress.

-- Lead discussions and set direction to progress the team's understanding of what is needed.
-- Foster a culture of transparency, learning and trust without blame.
-- Strategically select experiments for maximizing team learning about customer needs and the product development cycle.
+- Lead and Mentor: Support a team of engineers in building and operating the Safespring’s container platform.
+Drive the strategic vision and operational excellence of our Kubernetes-based systems.
-- Foster a culture of transparency, learning and traceability in work- and decision processes by actively documenting intention and learning points in our work management system (JIRA) and link code changes by referencing pull requests and commits to work descriptions.
+- Collaborative Leadership: Promote a culture of transparency and collaboration, facilitating open discussions and knowledge sharing within the team.
+Ensure documentation and traceability of work through our management system (JIRA), linking code changes to work descriptions.
-- Suggest experiments for progressing work processes and tooling to support the above goals better.
-- When in production:
-  - Plan for staffing support and on-call
-  - Maintain the vacation plan for the team.
-  - Ensure that the team follows and participates in improving relevant procedures, policies and processes.

-### Desired Expertise

-We expect that the candidate has experience with at least a subset of the following aspects.

-- A passion for building, leading and learning with a high-performing autonomous technical container platform team
+- Innovate and Improve: Champion continuous improvement initiatives that enhance platform performance and user satisfaction.
+Your leadership will directly impact the evolution of our services to meet and exceed customer expectations.
+- Strategic Oversight: Provide guidance aligned with the broader strategic goals of our container platform.
+Your decisions will be pivotal in advancing the platform's development.

+### Who are you?

-- An open-source software engineering mindset.
+You are a visionary leader with a robust open-source software engineering mindset.

-- A passion for enabling users of Kubernetes to efficiently manage their containerized application lifecycle with the lowest possible effort.
-- Kubernetes (K8S).
-Familiarity with the OKD/Openshift "distribution" of K8S is an advantage.
+We think you might also have:

+- Sound experience with Kubernetes and lifecycle management of containers.
-- Experience with CI/CD tools like ArgoCD, Flux, and secure secret handling within K8S and CI/CD context.
-- K8S deployment tools like Helm, Kustomize, etc
+- Expertise in CI/CD tools (e.g., ArgoCD, Flux) and Kubernetes deployment tools like Helm or Kustomize.
-- Development and usage of Kubernetes operators.
-- Ability to utilize IaaS through API automation only, and preferably experience with the OpenStack APIs.
-- Infrastructure as code (IaC) and configuration management tools like Terraform, Ansible, Cfengine, Puppet, etc.
+- A strong background in Infrastructure as Code (IaC) and tools such as Terraform, Ansible, Cfengine, Puppet.
+- Skills in managing IaaS solely through API utilization (e.g., using Terraform, Ansible, Shell/CLI), and familiarity with OpenStack APIs.
-- General networking knowledge (IPv4/6, routing, bridging, VPN overlays like Wireguard. )
+- Solid knowledge in network engineering (IPv4/6, routing, bridging, VPN-overlays like wireguard) and security within container management.
-- Performance and capacity management in a containerized context.
-- Monitoring and observability in a containerized context, with tools like Prometheus, Grafana and Alertmanager
-- Knowledge of security challenges and tooling in a container management context.
-- General programming languages, preferably Python, Golang and some shell scripting
+- Programming skills, preferably in Python, Golang, and shell scripting.

-## What Safespring offer

-- The opportunity to build a team that builds an attractive CI/CD experience from IaaS and up, starting from scratch.
+### What’s in it for you?

+- Continuous Learning and Growth: Access to numerous training and development opportunities to further your career and keep you at the forefront of industry innovations.
+- Influence and Impact: Play a key role in shaping a state-of-the-art CI/CD experience from the ground up.
-- Be a part of the solution to deliver local and sustainable cloud services.
+- Contribution to Sustainability: Help deliver local and sustainable cloud services in an agile and supportive work environment.
-- Work with nice and competent people in a fast-growing small company.
+- A supportive and agile work environment in a rapidly growing company.
-- Compensation according to the market
+- Flexibility and Remote Work: Benefit from a flexible and remote/hybrid working model under a collective bargaining agreement.

-### About the company
+### About Safespring

 Safespring is a pioneer in providing cloud services that emphasize digital sovereignty, ensuring that your data remains secure, private, and within regulatory boundaries.
 Our commitment to open-source technology and environmental sustainability is matched by our dedication to empowering businesses with full control over their digital assets.
-By leveraging advanced infrastructure solutions like OpenStack and Kubernetes, we offer a platform that not only meets the current demands for scalability and flexibility but also prioritizes the sovereignty of your digital information.
-In a world where data residency and compliance are paramount, choosing Safespring means partnering with a provider that understands the importance of keeping your data protected and under your jurisdiction, all while supporting a greener future.

-*Keywords: tech-lead, platform engineering, Openshift, OKD, Kubernetes, Containers, CI/CD, tech mentoring, DX (Developer Experience), OpenStack, IaaS, IaC*

-## How to Apply

-If you are ready to join a fast-paced, innovative company and play a vital role in the development of cutting-edge infrastructure services, please submit your application today!
-We look forward to hearing from you.

-{{% localbutton text="Send Resume" link="mailto:jarle.bjorgeengen@safespring.com?subject=Team%20%20Lead%20for%20Safespring%27s%20Container%20Platform%20Team&body=Please%20attach%20your%20CV%20and%20any%20cover%20letter,%20or%20write%20about%20your%20experience%20in%20this%20email." %}}
+### Ready to lead with us?

+If you’re ready to make a significant impact in a dynamic team, apply today to join us at Safespring.
+Got questions?
+Contact Marietta at marietta@safespring.com

+{{< horisontal-card image="/img/kontakt/marietta.webp" cardtitle="Got questions?" link="mailto:marietta@safespring.com" linktext="Send email" text="Marietta is your contact here at Safespring.
+You can contact her at marietta@safespring.com " >}}